Awni00/abstract_transformer/experiments/math/readme.md

 **Evaluate Models**

 Each model configuration can be evaluated with the `train_model.py` script.
-The script receives a specification of the task, model configuration, etc., and trains/evaluates the mode.
+The script receives a specification of the task, model configuration, etc., and trains/evaluates the model.
 The script logs the results to the *Weights & Biases* experiment tracking platform.
 Run `python train_model.py --help` for an explanation of each argument.

 ```
 usage: train_model.py [-h] --task TASK --e_sa E_SA --e_ra E_RA --d_sa D_SA --d_ra D_RA --d_cross D_CROSS --symbol_type {position_relative,symbolic_attention,position_relative,NA} --ra_type